DaalyRakesh/CrowdFunding/DEPLOYMENT.md

 ### Verification
 After deployment, your app should:
 1. Start without permission errors
+2. Start without bcrypt compilation errors
-2. Show "Server is running on port [PORT]" in logs
+3. Show "Server is running on port [PORT]" in logs
-3. Be accessible via your deployment URL
+4. Be accessible via your deployment URL

 ### Support
 If you continue to have issues:
 1. Check the deployment platform's logs for specific error messages
 2. Ensure all environment variables are set correctly
 3. Verify your MongoDB connection string is accessible from the deployment environment
+4. Make sure you're using `npm start` instead of `npm run dev` for production